Monyancha/Meel/readme.md

 ## Review

-We'll be really appreciated if you can help us improve this app by leaving us your valuable [**feedback here**](https://docs.google.com/forms/d/e/1FAIpQLSewlLvO2ZD1CiCeyDEw006TvVNfwBP0HOwXAutI-XjXQj-BkQ/viewform?vc=0&c=0&w=1), (only have 10 short choice questions)😄☺️😊🙏🤣😙😚🤑
+We'll be really appreciated if you can help us improve this app by [**leaving us your valuable feedback**](https://docs.google.com/forms/d/e/1FAIpQLSewlLvO2ZD1CiCeyDEw006TvVNfwBP0HOwXAutI-XjXQj-BkQ/viewform?vc=0&c=0&w=1), (only have 10 short choice questions)😄☺️😊🙏🤣😙😚🤑

 ## Quick Install